lunardao/research/ally_portal/README.md

 ### Primitives

-To address the mmost outstanding problems, LunarDAO research committee focuses on the following primitives:
+To address the most outstanding problems, LunarDAO research committee focuses on the following primitives:

 | **PRIMITIVE** | **SOLUTION** | **DEV TEAMS** |
 | --- | --- | --- |